apache/hbase-operator-tools/hbase-hbck2/README.md

    setting region 'de00010733901a05f5a2a3a382e27dd4' to CLOSING:
      $ HBCK2 setRegionState de00010733901a05f5a2a3a382e27dd4 CLOSING
    Returns "0" if region state changed and "1" otherwise.
+   If -i or --inputFiles is specified, pass one or more input file names.
+   Each file contains <ENCODED_REGIONNAME> <STATE>, one pair per line.
+   For example:
+     $ HBCK2 -i setRegionState fileName1 fileName2

  setTableState <TABLENAME> <STATE>
    Possible table states: ENABLED, DISABLED, DISABLING, ENABLING